Short Guide for Muslim Parents.

 It’s a tremendous job to raise kids.
 Starting from manners to habits and behavior, a parent is responsible for everything about his child.
 However, this responsibility doubles when it comes to raising Muslim children.
 Sometimes, we become too protective of our children and try to provide them all sorts of comfort.
-However, there must be a distinction between whats necessary and what access.
+However, there must be a distinction between whats necessary and access.
 Extremes are always dangerous, and to raise our children as good Muslims we need to identify the modest path.
 Some mothers don’t like to teach their daughters how to cook or do house chores so that their beautiful girls don’t lose their elegance.
-Similarly, some fathers sower money on their children and never deny any of the material demand of children.
+Similarly, some fathers sower money on their children and never deny any of the material demands of children.

 As Muslim parents, we must be vigilant in raising Muslim children.
 Sadly, the practice is contrary to what should be adopted.
 Some parents are become too strict, while some too careless about bringing up their children as Muslims.
-Keep in the mind one thing, as a Muslim parent; you are going to contribute a person in society.
+Keep in mind one thing, as a Muslim parent; you are going to contribute a person in society.
 Thus, as Muslim parents, our contribution to the community must be very positive.
 If they are not able to carry the burden of others, we must raise Muslim children to be self-dependent at least.
 In this article, we will be giving you some short tips on how to grow Islamic children to be independent.
 The tips inspired by the interview of Queen Rania of Jordan said when Oprah asked her how do you raise your children & they are royalty?

 How to raise Muslim children to be self-dependent: